-This past month, my mom (a school librarian in Texas), my husband, and I got a special treat — a behind-the-scenes tour at the Oregon State Library!
+This past month, my mom (a retired school librarian), my husband, and I got a special treat — a behind-the-scenes tour at the Oregon State Library!
 It was the first time for us all, and it was a highlight of my mom’s recent visit to Oregon.
 I thought it would be fun to share pictures of a real library on this Reel Librarians site! 🙂

 One of the first stops on the library tour was the card catalog room, and I can confirm some hand-clapping at this beautiful sight.
 They are working with another government department to digitize all this info, but it is comforting to see an entire room of card catalog drawers.